(Or ‘How to get a glider stuck in a muddy field somewhere... in the Baltics

 Just a thought!
 This is written by a non-flying sailor, dragged into representing Britain in an International Gliding Competition.
 My take on what happened next...

 I got together with Ken for a Chrissy drink.
 He is into gliding competitions and it came out he needs a crew to help with an international competition in Lithuania (Sort of Russia) leaving here around the 20th.July.
 It means someone to get the glider to the starting grid on the airfield and go over a check-list/fitting batteries/assembling wings and cleaning the flies off the leading edges???
 Ken tells me that if you fly into a swarm of flies it slows the plane down as it breaks up the airflow.
 So there.
 To me it seemed simple, dodge them.
 If he has to land out, that is, doesn't get back to the airfield, I have to get to him in whatever field he is with the trailer to retrieve the plane.
-I'm up for the adventure if I can get someone to feed Blanche, (mon chat).
-Hmmmm.

 An interesting proposition that turned into reality.
 It was then he dropped the first bombshell; he was in the British team so we (me too) will be representing Britain.